jsuarezruiz/xamarin-forms-gtk-movies-sample/README.md

 Access to **AppSettings.cs** file available in the Portable Class Library to introduce your TMDb APIs key.

 Enjoy!

+## Licenses

+This project uses some third-party assets with a license that requires attribution:

+- [Flat-Plat](https://github.com/nana-4/Flat-Plat): A Material Design-like theme for GNOME/GTK+ based desktop environments.

 ## Clean and Rebuild

 If you see build issues when pulling updates from the repo, try cleaning and rebuilding the solution.